tytydraco/yessleep/out/The_Obsidian_Staircase.md

 My ears heard a clicking noise as I awoke.
+My eyelids were heavy.
+I opened them slowly.
 My door stood open.
-I yelled as my eyes opened and I saw that creature standing down at the end of the hallway.
-It stood still for a moment.
+I yelled with terror.
+At the end of the hallway I saw that same twisted creature!
+It stood eerily still.
+Staring at me.
 It trilled.
 I yelled, “Help!
 Help!
 Nurse!
 Anyone?”
-The hallway remained dark and silent.
 No one answered me.
 Were they dead?
 What had happened?
 I tried to sit up but my wounds screamed at me to stop moving.
+The hallway remained dark and silent.
+As my eyes grew accustomed to the gloom I saw that most of the fluorescent lights in the hallway were smashed.
+Glass littered the floor.
 Then the thing started walking towards me.

-It scuttled so like an insect it sent shivers rippling down my spine.
-My lungs burned with fear.
-I tried desperately to get up.
-But I could barely move.
+My lungs turned to stone when I realised the corridors were also covered in dark stains.
+The corpse of a nurse who’d checked on me earlier lay sprawled.
+Her head was about a meter away from the rest of her body.
+It lay in the middle of my doorway.
+Her empty eyes stared up at me.